Christoph33one/post-plan-travel/README.md

 Issue:

-When implementing the edit function for user comments, where they can update both the content and the image, I encountered a problem.
-While the content update was working fine, the image was not updating, and no errors were being displayed in the console or in the network requests.
+When implementing the edit function for user comments, were they can update both the content and the image, I encountered a problem.
+While the content update was working fine, the image was not updating, and no errors were being displayed in the console or in the network request.
 This presented a challenging issue to resolve.

 Solution: